DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - See what other students did in my "[Public Writing and Student Privacy](https://epress.trincoll.edu/webwriting/chapter/dougherty-public/)" chapter of [Web Writing](https://webwriting.trincoll.edu) book (2015).
   - Recommended: Insert link to your published data story in your resume to demonstrate what you learned to prospective employers and graduate schools.
 Emphasize your data visualization skills at the top, instead of simply listing "proficient in Google Sheets, Datawrapper, GitHub" at the bottom.
 - Keep in touch: See [my Advising page](https://jackdougherty.org/advising/) on "How to request a reference or recommendation letter"
 - Workshop time and assigned meetings with instructor

 ### Tue 2 May
-- In class: Student course feedback on what helped you learn.
-Also, please fill out the College's standard online evaluation form when available.
+- In class: [Student course feedback on what helped you learn](https://docs.google.com/document/d/1E6Diev5TVBpcpyqWsDrQEGLDyKFZkgdBk9FF1CSG9eU/edit).
+In addition, please fill out the College's standard online evaluation form when available.
-- Rehearse final presentations for Build 7 guest expert
+- Review lineup of [Build 7](https://docs.google.com/document/d/1mGoPZC2d1Q631bcgmbsy4BynFkEHoMqmr95anyQG5_w/edit) final presentations with guest evaluators
 - Overview of Learning Goal #12: Detect Lies and Reduce Bias.
 Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>
   - How to Lie with Charts
   - How to Lie with Maps